tylermaran/cadl/README.md

 `Clone the Repo`

-`Run 'npm i' to install dependencies`
+Run `npm i` from parent level to install dependencies

-`Run 'npm run client' to start the client in dev mode`
+Run `npm run client` to start the react front-end in dev mode (react dev server)

-`Run 'npm run server' to start the server in dev mode`
+Run `npm run server` to start the server in dev mode (nodemon)

-`Run 'npm start' to concurrently run the server and client`
+Run `npm run dev` to concurrently run the server and client

 ***